 Director KMFRI Prof. James Njiru (right) with Deputy Director Freshwater System, Dr. Christopher Aura (centre) and Ag.
 ADF, Kenya Fisheries Services, Mr. Simon Munguti (left) during the Launch of Electronic Catch Assessment Survey (e-CAS) system and Stake Holder’s Engagement and dissemination Workshop on Environmental Clean-up and Mentorship Framework at Sosa Cottages in Vihiga County on 4 - 5th Jan, 2021

-Dr Kairo is currently serving the global community as the member of Scientific Working Group on Blue Carbon; as well as the coordinating author of the IPCC’s special report on oceans and cryosphere (SROCC.
+Dr. Kairo is member of International Scientific Working Group on Blue Carbon and served as the coordinating lead author (CLA) of the IPCC’s special report on oceans and cryosphere (SROCC).

 - Research networks: ResearchGate